“Why do Christians hate Jewish people?”

 - Church history is filled with Jewish blood … Why would I want to associate with such hatred?

 Tough questions but worthy of real answers … just like the JCC ladies deserved a real answer to their question.
 I only wish that I had known about the statement that Jewish believer in Jesus and former British Prime Minister in the 1800s Benjamin Disraeli had made.
+Why?
 It is really good …

 Judaism is not complete without Christianity and without Judaism, Christianity would not exist.